CUFP/cufp.org/site/2014/call-for-presentations.md

 your talk, and what will engage the audience, and focus there.
 There are a number of places to look for those interesting bits.

-* **Setting**: FP is pretty well-established in some areas, including formal verification, financial processing, and server-side web services.
+* **Setting**: FP is pretty well established in some areas, including formal verification, financial processing and server-side web-services.
 An unusual setting can be a source of interest.
 If you're deploying FP-based mobile UIs or building servers on oil rigs, then the challenges of that scenario are worth focusing on.
 Did FP help or hinder in adapting to the setting?